r-hub/rhub-linux-builders/README.md

 Note that these images are useful for you to run to debug your R package.
 For use of R+Docker for reproducible analyses, refer to the [Rocker organization](https://rocker-project.org/).

+## License ##

+The Dockerfiles in this repository are licensed under the GPL 2 or later.